 Still, depending on where you live, I think it’s one of the more valuable side hustles you can do (and super underrated).
 I’m able to optimize my deliveries and easily fit them into my day-to-day life.
 I’m also able to stack multiple apps at once so I can be extra efficient and earn the most money I can for my time.
 At this point, I’ve gotten so good at doing bike deliveries that I rarely make less than $20 per hour doing it.

 $20 per hour or so might not seem like all that much money – but it’s important to think about the value of this extra income in context.
-One of the things that a lot of people underestimate is just how valuable it can be to consistently earn small amounts of extra income over a long period of time.
-Even just an extra $5 per day – something that literally anyone can do – can come out to $184,000 if invested consistently and allowed to compound over a 30-year period (assuming a 7% rate of return, which I think is totally reasonable).
+One of the things that a lot of people underestimate is just how valuable it can be to consistently earn small amounts of extra income over a long period.
+Even just an extra $5 per day – something that anyone can do – can come out to $184,000 if invested consistently and allowed to compound over 30 years (assuming a 7% rate of return, which I think is totally reasonable).
 Double that to $10 per day, and you’re looking at over $360,000.
 Figure out how to make $20 per day and you’re looking at almost $750,000 if compounded over 30 years!

 Making a few extra bucks each day is not an outrageous thing to ask someone to do.
 Indeed, all of us need to spend some time each day exercising and staying physically fit.
 This isn’t something I’m making up either – the Department of Health and Human Services says that for substantial health benefits, adults should do at least 2.5 hours to 5 hours per week of moderate aerobic physical activity.

-That also doesn’t include the cost benefits you’d receive from improved health during that time span, which could easily number into the millions depending on how much healthier you are in the future.
+That also doesn’t include the cost benefits you’d receive from improved health during that time, which could easily number into the millions depending on how much healthier you are in the future.
 Your improved quality of life is also likely priceless.

-This simple, pretty stupid sounding side hustle, could be worth literally millions of dollars.
+This simple, pretty silly-sounding side hustle, could be worth literally millions of dollars.
 People often laugh at me when I tell them they should do bike deliveries.
 But really, it doesn’t seem like a bad use of my time.

 I’m on a quest to get people to try doing bike deliveries just because of how valuable it is, not just to your wallet, but also to society as a whole.
 Deliveries are going to happen no matter what.
 We can go out there, improve our health, make some money, explore our city, and improve this whole delivery process at the same time.